 Given the scale of these challenges, all the panelists agreed that the important thing is to make a start.
 They also agreed on the value of co-operation at an industry level — tapping into the expertise, knowledge and innovation of many participants.
 Rodger commmented:

 There are very few businesses that are able to close a loop to create a circle by themselves.
 Those may be the easiest places to start with the circular economy, but we need to set our our ambition much higher than that.
 Pretty much every industry sector has got its version of the circular economy, [with] different technologies and materials and so on.
 So I think the the need to work within the ecosystem of each industry is there.

 The thing to remember is, the knowledge that's needed here is 98% the knowledge that these industries already have, including the supply chain people in these industries.
 All you're doing is bending the supply chain, making it a circle instead of a straight line.

 Allen added that people should think of the circular economy as just another approach to supply chain management, like just-in-time, which demands new thinking.
 He explained:

 Reshape [your] thinking around that new paradigm of, I'm not going to take it out of the ground and throw it away later.
 I'm going to take it out of the ground, and now what do I do with it later?
 Just asking that question, about what do I do with it later, yields all kinds of new paradigms, new thinking and new ideas that I think are really going to reshape everyone's company, frankly.

 A timely discussion on a topic of growing importance, and one that shows just how much work is needed to make real progress on this issue.

 For more diginomica stories from Big Ideas in Supply Chain Fall Event 2021 visit our Big Ideas in Supply Chain Fall 21 event hub.
-The virtual event runs from October 5-6th and sessions will be available afterwards to view on-demand until further notice.
+The virtual event ran from October 5-6th and sessions are now available to view on-demand until further notice.
 Click here to register and view now.